Freeze drying: Technological industry

+Food

 The primary purpose of freeze drying within the food industry is to extend the shelf-life of the food while maintaining the quality.
-Freeze-drying is known to result in the highest quality of foods amongst all drying techniques because structural integrity is maintained along with preservation of flavors.
+Freeze-drying is known to result in the highest quality of solid foods of all drying techniques because structural integrity is maintained along with preservation of flavors.
 Because freeze drying is expensive, it is used mainly with high-value products.
-Examples of high-value freeze-dried products are seasonal fruits and vegetables because of their limited availability, coffee; and foods used for military rations, astronauts/cosmonauts, and/or hikers.
+Examples of high-value freeze-dried products are seasonal fruits and vegetables because of their limited availability, and foods used for military rations, astronauts/cosmonauts, and/or hikers.

+Water-based drinks such as coffee and tea are also freeze-dried.
+Compared to heat-based drying, freeze-drying preserves more volatile aroma compounds.
+Freeze-drying is also used to make instant soup bricks.
+It can also preserve raw ingredients such as egg whites for baking.

 NASA and military rations

 Because of its light weight per volume of reconstituted food, freeze-dried products are popular and convenient for hikers, as military rations, or astronaut meals.
 A greater amount of dried food can be carried compared to the same weight of wet food.
 In replacement of wet food, freeze dried food can easily be rehydrated with water if desired and shelf-life of the dried product is longer than fresh/wet product making it ideal for long trips taken by hikers, military personnel, or astronauts.
 The development of freeze drying increased meal and snack variety to include items like shrimp cocktail, chicken and vegetables, butterscotch pudding, and apple sauce.